 Ellen van der Horst served as president and CEO of the Cincinnati USA Regional Chamber from 2006 to 2014.
 In that role, she led the fifth-largest chamber of commerce in the country, with nearly 6,000 member businesses and a staff of 80 professionals.

 A native of Philadelphia, she came to Cincinnati as a young professional, getting her start at Procter & Gamble before establishing a successful 22-year career with The PNC Financial Services Group, most recently as executive vice president and chief marketing officer.

-Van der Horst has a long history of service to the community and serves on the boards of the Cincinnati Business Committee, 3CDC, Downtown Cincinnati Inc., the Fine Arts Fund, United Way, OKI, UC College of Business Advisory Council, UC Economics Center for Education & Research and the Queen City Club.
+Van der Horst has a long history of service to the community and has served on the boards of the Cincinnati Business Committee, 3CDC, Downtown Cincinnati Inc., the Fine Arts Fund, United Way, OKI, UC College of Business Advisory Council, UC Economics Center for Education & Research and the Queen City Club.
 For these many contributions and her outstanding accomplishment in business, she has been recognized as a YWCA Career Women of Achievement and in 2008 was named by two Cincinnati-area magazines as one of the region’s most powerful leaders.